ECO-FRIENDLY BEAUTY – WHERE DO I START?

 Sustainably Sourced Ingredients

 Water is essential in the beauty industry, however, the amount used by the cosmetic industry is incredibly high.
 Brands are now becoming water responsible and formulating products which use less water and richer alternative ingredients.
 The trend for waterless beauty is a positive one and Pevonia is one of those water-responsible brands.
-Launching a new range of no-rinse body wraps, Pevonia addresses concerns over water wastage across the world.
-Requiring no rinsing after application, the two body wraps feature powerful ingredients such as Cactus & Agave Vita-Repair and Crepe-No-More De-Ageing featuring longan fruit seed extract, lychee and marine collagen.
-For more information about these water-conscious wraps click HERE.
+Launching a new no-rinse body wrap, Pevonia addresses concerns over water wastage across the world.
+Requiring no rinsing after application, this body wrap features powerful ingredients such as Crepe-No-More De-Ageing featuring longan fruit seed extract, lychee and marine collagen.
+For more information about this water-conscious wrap click HERE.

 Refillable beauty products are becoming more widely available, with many companies now offering refill schemes.
 Some sheet masks on the market can be used up to 5 times, making them highly desirable, especially those which are biodegradable.

 Do you Floss/use Cotton Buds?